 It is recommended that protocol registration occur before the two clients establish an ICE connection.
-If protocol registration occurs after an ICE connection is created, there can be a brief interval of time in which protocol_nameA string specifying the name of the protocol to register.vendorA vendor string with semantics specified by the protocol.releaseA release string with semantics specified by the protocol.version_countThe number of different versions of the protocol supported.
+If protocol registration occurs after an ICE connection is created, there can be a brief interval of time in which

 The IceRegisterForProtocolSetup function should be called for the client that initiates a ProtocolSetup.